MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-A10-inference-quantitative_simulation.md

 ### Take-home messages

 1. We use bootstrapping---sampling with replacement---from the shifted data to generate a null distribution of simulated sample means.
-In order to ensure that the null distribution is centered at the null value, $\mu_0$, we shift the data by adding $\mu_0 - \bar{x}$ to each value in the original data set.
+In order to ensure that the null distribution is centered at the null value, $\mu_0$, we shift the data by adding $\mu_0 - \bar{y}$ to each value in the original data set.
 Note that if this value of the shift is negative, we are shifting the data down; if it is positive, we shift the data up.

 2. The mean of the shifted data will equal the null value, $\mu_0$, but the standard deviation of the shifted data will be the same as the standard deviation of the original data.

-3. As in the one proportion scenario, we calculate the p-value for a simulation-based hypothesis test for a single mean by finding the proportion of simulated sample means that are as or more extreme (in the direction of $H_A$) as the observed sample mean, $\bar{x}$.
+3. As in the one proportion scenario, we calculate the p-value for a simulation-based hypothesis test for a single mean by finding the proportion of simulated sample means that are as or more extreme (in the direction of $H_A$) as the observed sample mean, $\bar{y}$.

 ### Additional notes